MicahJ2005/solo_project/README.md

 # F/TforME Project
+F/TforME is a First, Then picture scheduler.
+It is used primarily for children with autism or special needs.
+The goal is to simplify daily task into 2 images at a time.
+First (first image on the UI), Then (second image on the UI).
+This makes daily routines much more managable for children, while providing the partent/guardian with helpful notes and history, to analyse trends.

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Download This Repository